 - Sue, Sunshine Coast Festival of the Performing Arts, Sechelt, BC

 Lessons should always be fun and dynamic!
 I believe that students should have the freedom to explore various musical styles within the realms of classical repertoire, jazz styles and roots music, while developing a solid technical foundation.
 I help guide my students towards achieving their personal musical goals and strive to inspire them and make them appreciate music in a new light!

-RATES: My rate for the 2018-19 season is $60 for 1-hour lessons, $45 for 45-minute lessons, and $30 for 30-minute lessons.
+RATES: Lesson fees for the 2021-22 season are $63 for 1-hour lessons, $47.25 for 45-minute lessons, and $31.50 for 30-minute lessons.

 CALENDAR: Monday September 20 - first day of lessons; Monday October 11 - Thanksgiving (no lessons); Thursday November 11 – Remembrance Day (no lessons); Friday December 10 – Winter Break start; Monday December 13 – Make-up lessons; Tuesday December 14 – Make- up lessons

 And one last date...
 If you are interested, I am performing a solo concert at the Rogue Folk Club in Kits on Friday, October 8th.
 Myself with Andy Hillhouse on Guitar.
 I would love to see you there!
 More at roguefolk.bc.ca